Nahdlatul Ulama: World’s Biggest Islamic Group Advocating Inclusive Islam, Global Peace

 The Way Forward

-The likes of the Taliban are literal followers of fiqh which was formulated centuries back and is incompatible with the contemporary world.
+Fiqh is man-made and neither divine nor immutable.
+It is a result of human reflection and means understanding.
+Fiqh has different schools and is human and hence fallible.
+The likes of the Taliban are literal followers of fiqh, which was formulated centuries ago and is incompatible with the contemporary world.
 The Taliban violate Islam’s universal and inclusive spirit, which the Prophet Muhammad reemphasized in his last sermon.

 The Essence

-The Prophet directed Muslims not to inflict nor suffer inequity. ‘… you have certain rights over your women, but they also have rights over you. … Treat women well and be kind to them…’ Equality was the crux of the Prophet’s teachings that in seventh-century Arabia first resonated with marginalised people such as women but is completely lost on the likes of the Taliban even in the 21st century.
+The Prophet directed Muslims not to inflict nor suffer inequity. ‘… You have certain rights over your women, but they also have rights over you. … Treat women well and be kind to them…’ Equality was the crux of the Prophet’s teachings that in seventh-century Arabia first resonated with marginalised people such as women, but is completely lost on the likes of the Taliban even in the 21st century.